 A statistics-related course is often in the core because businesspeople need to know how to analyze numbers and make decisions from those numbers.
 Data has become even more critical with the rise of online usage and the accumulation of data in the background of search activities.
 Even a solopreneur, will want to keep track of business activities by analyzing statistics that tell a story.

-But the formal statistics training in B-school may go far beyond the information you need to run your business operation.
-Online courses that split this field up into manageable sub-topics may be more effective.
+beyond the information you need to run your business operation.
+Online courses that split this field up into

 Strategy